Photon correlation spectroscopy with heterodyne mixing based on soft-x-ray magnetic circular dichroism

-We conclude that the heterodyne intensity correlation exhibits a certain error compared to correlation of the underlying real-space structures.
-The error arises from the information loss in the heterodyne interference term in Eq.~\eqref{eq:I_q_s}.
-The error is particularly significant if the contrast is purely created by absorption or phase shifts and if the probed area is very small, i.e, on the same order as the spatial correlation length of the scattering structures.
-The practically most powerful handle to eliminate these errors is to increase the size of the probed area and modify its shape.
-In our simulation, we observe significant errors at an aperture diameter of approximately \num{2.6} times the in-plane correlations length ($\lambda_\mathrm{D}$) of the domains (Fig.~\ref{SI:fig:Simulation}a,b).
-Already at a diameter of \num{\sim 13}$\lambda_\mathrm{D}$, the errors of the Fourier-space correlations are well under control (Fig.~\ref{SI:fig:Simulation}d).
-We achieve even better results for a aperture size of \num{\sim 6.5}$\lambda_\mathrm{D}$ and an asymmetric aperture shape (Fig.~\ref{SI:fig:Simulation}f).
-Experimentally, the probed area is often even larger than these sizes and we conclude, that practically the heterodyne first-order correlation function resembles the real-space correlations.
+We summarize the simulation results on the noise of the heterodyne correlation in Fig.~\ref{fig:size}.
+We again use the RMS of the noise distribution as indicator.
+In Fig.~\ref{fig:size}a, we show how the noise decreases when the ratio between real and imaginary part of the contrast factor ($\Re (z_C) / \Im (z_C) $) increases from zero to unity.
+The influence of the aperture size as already described above is also evident.
+In Fig.~\ref{fig:size}b, we show the noise of the heterodyne correlation for different aperture shapes and sizes given as the square root of the aperture's area $A_C$.
+While we observe significant noise for small aperture sizes, the noise RMS quickly decreases with increasing aperture size and drops below \SI{5}{\percent} at an aperture size of approximately \num{8} times the in-plane correlations length ($\lambda_\mathrm{D}$) of the domains.
+In the case of asymmetric apertures the noise RMS is systematically lower compared to circular apertures and falls below \SI{5}{\percent} already at \num{\sim 4.7}$\lambda_\mathrm{D}$.
+Experimentally, the probed area is often even larger than these sizes and we conclude, that practically the heterodyne first-order correlation function almost resembles the real-space correlations.
 We note, however, that this result was obtained from simulations based on isotropically ordered magnetic textures.
 In the case of, e.g., magnetic nanopatterns, additional, sample-specific simulations are needed to verify this relation.